-As the kids go back-to-school, sandwiches make a great lunch; but they can be eaten for any meal.
+Sandwiches make a great lunch for kids; but they can be eaten for any meal.

 Think about your favorite sandwich, what is in it?
 Different meats?
 Cheese?
 Any veggies?
 How about fruit?
 What is used to hold it all together?
 Bread?
 A bagel?
 Lettuce?
 Sandwiches allow you to use your imagination and favorite flavors to create a masterpiece!

 Here are our tips to Build a Better Sandwich: